Before we talk about how to care for a shrimp plant, let’s talk about what a shrimp plant is. Read on to learn more.

 Shrimp Plant in Pots

 For those gardeners beyond Zone 8, planting shrimp plant in pots can give you the same tropical effect as your southern neighbors.
-They make wonderful patio plants or their pots can be nestled in amongst the other flowering plants in a bed.
+They make wonderful patio plants or their pots can be nestled in among the other flowering plants in a bed.
 Planting shrimp plant in pots has the additional benefit of being able to bring this blooming beauty indoors when the weather turns cool.

 They will continue to bloom all winter long in a bright, sunny window; and as for indoor shrimp plant care, all they require is a good potting soil and an occasional dose of fertilizer.